imazen/resizer-web/content/blog/2013/pricing-2013.md

 # Introducing ImageResizer Editions

 After Feb.
 1st, 2013, you will only be able to purchase plugins as part of an [ImageResizer edition](/buy); we will be retiring the [plugin bundles](/plugins/bundles).
 We are not discontinuing any plugins, just changing the way they are packaged to reduce confusion and lower the barrier to entry.
+Existing bundle licenses are still valid, and

 License keys will be introduced this year, but only once we have made them as painless as possible.

 To clarify - the software does not yet have license keys, but they will be introduced within a few months for Performance and Creative Edition customers.
-Elite and Support Contract customers will be able to download DRM-free dlls.
+Existing owners of a 'bundle' license, Elite, and Support Contract customers will be able to download DRM-free dlls.
 Also, the software *will* remain open-source, meaning you're welcome to remove the licensing code if you so desire.

 ## Overview of new ImageResizer editions